havr67/mangosense271/README.md

 Team meeting on discord:
 - worked on sitemaps (individuals)
 - share ideas and functions of lo-fi prototypes (individuals)
 - Tested and explored of lo-fi prototypes

-  **Needs to upadte our license to Creative Commons one (CC SA-BY)**
+- Upadted license to Creative Commons one (CC SA-BY)